yashviraja9/YashvisBookStore/YashvisBookStore/README.txt

 Move the HomeController.cs to the Area > Customer > Controller folder and delete Data and Models.
 Edit the HomeController.cs to explicitly define that the controller is in the Customer Area.
 Move Views > Home and modify the HomeController namespace.
 Run the application.

 Views are now in Areas, but master page is defined in _ViewStart, Copy _ViewImport and _ViewStart to Customer Area.
 Modify the _ViewStart.cshtml to reflect the new path.
-Run the application now
+Run the application now.

+Update the changes to github repository.

 finish at 2:50pm

+start at 9:30pm

+Add a new Admin area in Areas.
+Add the proper view files and delete the Data and Models folder.
+Delete the Controllers folder

+Update changes to GitHub repository.